-The PSG offers a single platform that brings together three existing digital technology grants: Landscape Grant, Innovation Voucher, and SMEs Digital Program.
+The PSG offers a single platform that brings together three existing digital technology grants: the Landscape Grant, the Innovation Voucher, and the SMEs Digital Programme.

-You apply for the PSG and receive a quotation from an approved PSG vendor (MediaOne is one such vendor).
+You apply for the PSG and receive a quotation from an approved PSG vendor.

-If you decide to move forward with the purchase, you’ll receive a grant of up to 70% on your investment
+If you decide to move forward with the purchase, you’ll receive a grant of up to 50% of your investment

 Meaning, you only have to pay 20% of the total cost, with the PSG picking up the rest.